Girls' rights

 Prioritising girls and girls' rights helps drive gender equality and a more equal world for all.

 Today more girls are going to school than ever before.
 More girls are avoiding child marriage.
-Less girls are experiencing harmful practices.
-And less girls are facing unintended pregnancies while still children themselves.
+Fewer girls are experiencing harmful practices.
+And fewer girls are facing unintended pregnancies while still children themselves.

-In truth, girls’ rights in the UK and around the world remain at risk of attack.
-But together we can stand with girls and continue to prioritise girls’ rights to create a more equal world for all.
+Reversing girls’ rights just doesn’t make sense.
+It leaves girls vulnerable and drives inequality – which benefits no one.
+But together we can stand with girls in all their diversity to prioritise girls’ rights and create a more equal world for all.

 of all sexual assaults are committed against girls under 16 years old.